AbdSab/php_mini_routing/README.md

 ## Usage
 Once the project is downloaded, you can start working directly by making your own controllers and views.
-As example, let's say you want to make an about us page with the route /user/profile :
+As example, let's say you want to make an user profile page with the route /user/profile :
 ```php
 class UserController extends AbstractController{
     public function profile(){